 Accelerating content production for the many websites of a leading university

 VU Amsterdam needed to transition from a mix of legacy content management systems to a modern solution that gives their team centralized control over how their content is displayed across their various websites.
-They chose Kentico Kontent to manage and deliver this content across student, employee, and research-based websites.
+They chose Kontent by Kentico to manage and deliver this content across student, employee, and research-based websites.
 This freed up their User Experience team to optimize each visitor’s online journey and allowed their editors to produce high-quality content without worrying about how it will be used across the university’s digital channels.

 - Dependence on technical resources led to delays in getting content published.